westonkd/lti-next/readme.md

 Platform  <-- messages over a web socket --> Tool

 This flow puts quite adds quite a bit of complexity to the tool.
-It may be worth exploring having a rely in between the platform and tool that handles some of the complexity:
+It may be worth exploring having a relay in between the platform and tool that handles some of the complexity:

 Platform <-- messages over websocket --> Relay <-- messages over websocket --> Tool